2raj2raj/bitcoin-educational-content/courses/lnp201/en.md

 - **Liquidity movement**: The seller can also open a channel and transfer some of the funds to the opposite side by making fictitious payments to another node, which will return the money in another way.
 We will explore this operation in the next part.

 - **Triangular opening**: Platforms exist for nodes wishing to open channels collaboratively, allowing each to benefit from immediate incoming and outgoing liquidity.
 For example, [LightningNetwork+](https://lightningnetwork.plus/) offers this service.
 If Alice, Bob, and Suzie want to open a channel with 100,000 sats, they can agree on this platform for Alice to open a channel towards Bob, Bob towards Suzie, and Suzie towards Alice.
-In this way, each has 100,000 sats of outgoing liquidity and 100,000 sats of incoming liquidity, while having only 100,000 sats locked up.
+In this way, each has 100,000 sats of both outgoing and incoming liquidity, while having only 100,000 sats locked up.

 ![LNP201](assets/en/73.webp)